SIR-Model for Households: Basic Reproduction Number

 \end{theorem}

 \begin{corollary} In the particular situation, when the expected number of infections inside a household of size $m$ is given by $E_m=a(m-1)+1$, the basic reproduction number equals

 \end{corollary}

 Assuming, that the infection of any member of a household results in the infection of the entire household, i.e.~in--household attack rate $a=1$, our result $\calR=\frac{\mu_2}{\mu_1}\calR^\ast$ agrees with the result obtained by Becker and Dietz in~\cite[Sect.
 3.2]{becker1995effect}.
+In the appendix~\ref{S:App1} we show, that a random graph model for the household infection process leads to the same result for the reproduction number as epidemic threshold, see~\eqref{E:normT}.